josh-collinsworth/joco-sveltekit/src/lib/content/posts/fire-matt.md

 First, _out of nowhere_, Matt decides to [publish a post on his personal blog](https://ma.tt/2024/09/charitable-contributions/) outlining his charitable donations.
 He really frames it as though he's being victimized and bullied into revealing this information, and I suppose some people were probably (reasonably) asking how much _he_ gives, since he spent the whole week blowing up half the internet over how much WP Engine gives.

-He also spends a lot more time defending himself against claims of being a "mafia boss" than most people who aren't mafia bosses or acting like mafia bosses ever feel the need to do.
+In the post, he also spends a lot more time defending himself against claims of being a "mafia boss" than most people who aren't mafia bosses or acting like mafia bosses ever feel the need to do.

-Weird move, all around.
+Weird move all around.
 Especially since the implication seems to be...what?
 "I'm a good guy so I can't do bad things"?

 I tried my best to look up Matt's net worth and work out what percentage he's giving, and by the best figures I could find, we're likely at or below 5% here.
+(He's said to be worth around $400 million, although that figure appears to be a little outdated—especially since he may or may not have [sold a shitload of user data to AI companies earlier this year](https://www.404media.co/tumblr-and-wordpress-to-sell-users-data-to-train-ai-tools/).)

-Which, fine, that's still millions of dollars and that's objectively a good thing.
+Which, fine, that's still millions of dollars going to charity, and that's objectively a good thing.

 But also: if my wife and I gave that percentage of _our_ income, it wouldn't even be enough money to get a tax deduction for it.
 So it's worth mentioning that just for scale.

-So that's weird.
+Contextually, Matt's donating at below the standard deduction level for somebody of his net worth.

+Anyway, no matter which way you look at it, that's all weird.
 I don't think pretty much anybody was asking for that, and regardless, it has major "look what a good guy I am" energy.

+The sort of thing actual good guys don't usually have to do.

 Almost like Matt was trying to distract from something…